EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 <TabItem value="long256">

 Custom type, which correspond to QuestDB type `long256`.
-The values are hex encoded 256-bit integer values with `i` suffix.
+The values are hex encoded 256-bit unsigned integer values with `i` suffix.
 For example:

 ```shell